Minoru/blog.tty8.org/posts/2015-08-07-scala-for-haskellers.markdown

 ----
 title: Scala for Haskellers
 language: english
-description: A quick primer on syntax and basic differences between the languages
+description: A quick primer on syntax and basic differences between the languages.
 tags: programming
 ----